-Oil prices trim losses after Saudi Arabia deepens output cuts
+Oil prices spike after Saudi Arabia deepens output cuts

 PLUNGING OIL PRICES, CORONAVIRUS FUEL BUDGET CRISIS IN PETROLEUM-RICH ALASKA

-Brent crude oil, the international standard, trimmed its losses and was trading down 0.84 percent at $30.71 a barrel while West Texas Texas Intermediate crude oil, the U.S. benchmark, was lower by 0.36 percent at $24.65.
-The energy components briefly spiked into positive territory in the moments following the announcement.
+Brent crude oil, the international standard, was up 0.19 percent at $31.03 a barrel while West Texas Texas Intermediate crude oil, the U.S. benchmark, was higher by 2.10 percent at $25.26.
+Ahead of the announcement, Brent and WTI traded lower by as much as 3.78 percent and 4.10 percent, respectively.

 “The kingdom aims through this additional cut to encourage OPEC+ participants, as well as other producing countries, to comply with the production cuts they have committed to, and to provide additional voluntary cuts, in an effort to support the stability of global oil markets,” a Saudi energy minister said in a statement.